 Why a new version control system?

-There are basically two approaches to version control: either snapshot-based (git, mercurial, svn or their ancestors), or patch-based (darcs).
+There are basically two approaches to version control: either snapshot-based (git, mercurial, svn, or their ancestors), or patch-based (darcs).
 Historically, patch-based systems have been very simple to learn and use, but slow, whereas snapshot-based systems can be extremely fast, but are usually hard to use for more than simple operations.
-As an example, cherry-picking is not intuitive in git/mercurial, and merging is sometimes plain wrong.
+As an example, cherry-picking does not work well in git/mercurial, and merging is sometimes plain wrong.

 Pijul combines these approaches, by representing its data in a more general way than snapshot-based systems, that allows for a patch-based interface.

 What’s wrong with existing, widely-used, mature solutions?